carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 | S3 Glacier                         | 11 9’s     | 99.99%       | ≥3  | 90 days      | Expedite (1-5 mins), Standard (3-5 hrs), Bulk (5-12 hrs) | per GB        |
 | S3 Glacier Deep Archive            |  11 9’s    |  99.99%      |  ≥3 |  180 days    | Standard (12 hrs), Bulk (48 hrs) per GB                  |

-- `Standard`: General purpose storage for any type of frequently used data very high availability, and fast retrieval
+- `Standard`: General purpose storage for any type of frequently used data very high availability, and fast retrieval.
   - HA: Stored redundantly across multiple devices in multiple facilities and is designed to sustain the loss of 2 facilities concurrently.
-- `Intelligent Tiering`: Analyze your Object’s usage and move them to the appropriate cost-effective storage class automatically, without performance impact or operational overhead.
+- `Intelligent Tiering`: Analyze your Object’s usage and move them to the appropriate cost-effective storage class automatically, without performance impact.
-  - Use case: automatic cost savings for data with unknown or changing access patterns
+  - Use case: automatic cost savings for data with unknown/changing access patterns.
-- `Standard-IA` (Infrequently Accessed) : Cost effective for infrequent access files which cannot be recreated
+- `Standard-IA` (Infrequently Accessed): Cost effective for infrequent access files which cannot be recreated.
   - For data that is not accessed very frequently — but once it is accessed it needs to be retrieved rapidly.
-  - Is cheaper than standard S3, but you do get charged a retrieval fee
+  - It is cheaper than standard S3, but you do get charged a retrieval fee.
-- `One-Zone IA`(also called S3 RRS) : Cost effective for infrequent access files which can be recreated
+- `One-Zone IA`(also called S3 RRS): Cost effective for infrequent access files which can be recreated.
   - Low cost option for data that is not accessed frequently and does not require the redundancy, if the zone fails, we loose the data.
   - Use case: re-creatable infrequently accessed data that needs milliseconds access.
 - `Glacier`: Cheaper choice to Archive Data.
 Retrival time configurable from minutes to hours